ridzuan5757/k8s/docs/1_concepts/extension/custom_resource.md

 custom resource data mutation (requires separate spec and status sections in the resource).
 Possible for both CRDs and Aggregation API.

+##### Other Subresources

+Add operations other than CRUD, such as `logs` or `exec`.
+Only available for Aggregation API.

+##### Strategic Merge Patch

+The new endpoints support `PATCH` request with `Content-Type: application/strategic-merge-patch+json`.
+Useful for updating objects that may be modified both locally, and by the server.
+Only available via Aggregation API.

+##### Protocol Buffer

+The new resource supports clients that want to use Protocol Buffers.
+Only available via Aggregation API.

+##### OpenAPI Schema

+Is there an OpenAPI (swagger) schema for the types that can be dynamically fetched from the server?
+Is the user protected from misspelling field names by ensuring only allowed fields are set?
+Are types enforced(in other words, do not put an `int` in a `string` field?).
+This feature available for both CRDs and Aggregation API.